 Best Place To Stay in London For Sightseeing – Belgravia, Kensington or Knightsbridge

-Whilst this part of London is undoubtedly more expensive, the proximity to the sites makes these three suburbs the best area to stay in London for tourists whose primary aim is to sightsee!
+Whilst this part of London is undoubtedly more expensive, the proximity to the sites makes these three suburbs the best area to stay in London for first-time visitors and tourists whose primary aim is to sightsee!

 Best Place To Stay in London For Shopping – Soho

-If you’re coming to London to explore some of the world famous shopping that the British capital has to offer then look no further then staying in Soho.
+If you’re coming to London for the first time to explore some of the world-famous shopping that the British capital has to offer then look no further then staying in Soho.
 Soho is located within walking distance of Oxford Street, arguably London’s most famous shopping street with over 300 shops featuring some of the world’s best-known brands.
 You can also walk to Covent Garden for more boutique shops and possibly even go to the Knightsbridge to visit Harrods department store.

-Soho is also full of restaurants and bars, as well being within walking distance of most of the major theatres if you want to see a West End show during your time in London.
+Soho is also full of restaurants and bars, as well as being within walking distance of most of the major theatres if you want to see a West End show during your time in London.
 All these things undoubtedly make Soho one of the best places to stay in London for first-time visitors and tourists who want to enjoy one of the trendiest neighbourhoods in London.